Why People Are Wrong About Wal-Mart

 With Amazon, the experience is drastically different.

-- You go to the homepage and there's a list of recommendations.
+- You go to the homepage, and there's a list of recommendations.

-- To make a purchase you need to trust that their site will be safe
+- To make a purchase, you need to trust that their site will be safe

 - You trust they will keep your credit card(s) safe.